rhowlett/kicad_scripts/README.md

 # kicad_scripts
+Note to the reader.
+I generally write CLI scripts in bash, python, perl, C, and C++.
+This is some really old stuff I just wanted to document and it gave me an excuse to learn a little about git.
 ---
 * This is a number of **CLI** scripts written in various languages like **_c, bash, perl, and python_.**
  These scripts are workarounds for things that are not easy to do or take a long time to do in the kicad GUI.